ThatCoolCoder/spall/README.md

         - Depending on the preprocessor this would actually make it a whole lot easier to do it as they support nested rules so all we'd need to do is put a big rule over the top instead of tokenising.
         - But this would also require people to install more dependencies, which is annoying for them.
     - Make it write to a `css/` subdirectory of the build dir.
-    - When we add subdirectories
+    - When we add subdirectories, make sure to make scope names include subdirectories
-    - Switch to using element id instead of element name
+    - Alternately switch to using element id instead of element name
-        - Requires compiling the CSS after so that
+        - Requires compiling the CSS after so that element id is known
+            - Except actually not
         - Will allow us to give errors like complaining that a scoped css file doesn't have a matching element
             - This would require making `FileCompilationError` work for multiple types of files more easily.
     - Make changes to runtime so that the css will be applied